lgw2/lgw2.github.io/_teaching/csci127-summer-2019.md

 * Labs: 15% (all weighted equally)
 * Programming homework assignments: 30% (all weighted equally)

-To pass the course, you must average at least 50% on the practicums.
-Assuming that this is the case, grades will be determined (after any curving takes place) based on your total course score as follows:
+After any curving, your grade will be determined by your total score as follows:
 * 93+: A
 * 90+: A-
 * 87+: B+